Skip to content

 • Support the growth of planted river red gums and other aquatic and herbland vegetation

-Muringa wetlands (fill in winter/spring, top up as required)
+Muringa wetlands (fill in spring or autumn, top-ups as required)

 • Support the growth of aquatic and semi-aquatic plants